 Injuries Caused by Reckless and Aggressive Drivers

 Reckless and aggressive drivers cause an endless list of injuries.
 However, they all share one similarity; they could have been prevented.
 All of these injuries can have a catastrophic effect on victims and their families, leaving them in financial despair, unsure of how they are going to pay all their bills.
 When the injured individual is the breadwinner of the family, the question of how they will continue to support their dependents financially weighs heavily.
 Being without a vehicle or having one in disrepair only serves to make the situation worse.
-The skilled California reckless driving accident attorneys at Arash Law handle many types of injuries, including:
+Our skilled California reckless driving accident attorneys handle many types of injuries, including:

 What Should You Do in Case of a Car Accident?